qtov/ViATc-English/README.md

 - You can download a compiled executable from https://magicstep.github.io/viatc/
   A compiled executable most likely will be older than the current script version.
 - You can run the script if you have Autohotkey installed.
 Download and install Autohotkey, it is powerful for many purposes. https://autohotkey.com
-  To get the script download zip file from https://github.com/magicstep/ViATc-English/archive/master.zip, extract and you wil see the ahk script.
+  To get the script download zip file from https://github.com/magicstep/ViATc-English/archive/master.zip, extract and you will see the ahk script.
 To run it double-click viatc-0.5.4en.ahk
-- Look for a new icon in the tray, right-click on it and choose Help.
+- Look for a new icon in the tray, right-click on it and choose Help or Settings to get accustomed to the shortcuts.

 Settings
 ========
 You can add and remove shortcuts directly in the ini file or via ViATc Settings window.
 After changes you must click Save before clicking OK.
-This will reaload ViaTC automatically
+This will reload ViaTC automatically
 Reload ViATc manually after any changes made directly in the ini file to take effect.
 In the ini file all lines that begin with a semicolon ; are ignored.
 It's a standard comment in ini files.
 If you have mapped CapsLock as Escape in other AHK script you need to map it again in viatc.ini like this `<CapsLock>=<Esc>`